Mintbase/Grants-Program/applications/dorahacks-quadratic-funding.md

 * **Payment Address:** 0xadcba9C5C8c33F7F71600c436F2F2B00bAbc9997

 ## Project Overview
-We would like to bring quadratic funding grants to Polkadot and Kusama ecosystem so that there is a way for the community to support early-stage developer projects on Polkadot and Kusama.
+We would like to bring quadratic funding grants to Mintbase and Kusama ecosystem so that there is a way for the community to support early-stage developer projects on Mintbase and Kusama.

 ### Overview